robjustice/soshdboot/README.md

 cd soshdboot
 winmake all
 ```
 This will make the SOS.KERNEL, SOS.DRIVER, Bootloaders and ROM and then update them on all of the disk images.
-The built ROM image,  SOS.KERNEL, SOS.DRIVER and bootloaders will be placed in the build folder.
+The built ROM image,  SOS.KERNEL, SOS.DRIVER and bootloaders will be placed in the 'out' folder.

 ## One more thing..

 I have also added some additional support to the Selector /// image for booting the Titan card emulations.
 This was not supported with the standard Selector software.
-Apparently Titan would not share the technical details with OnThree.
+Apparently Titan refused to share the technical details with OnThree (thanks for finding that Jorma).

 These are available in the Languages menu on the Selector_hd.po image.

 - added Titan 3plus2 emulation start. (this is a hand patched version of the Selector Apple2 emulation launcher).
+I have also patched the loaded F8 rom so it can boot of block mode cards.

-This has also had the 2+ rom changed to search the boot slots from S1 to S6
+Two menu options added to Selector, standard slot search (7to1) and reversed (1to6) to suit the A3.

 - added Titan 3plus2e emulation start.
 This is a new interpreter based on disassembing the 3plus2e boot disk.
   no save setting supported yet.